debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide_2.3/functioning/low-battery-management/readme.md

- When the battery level goes to 1%, the device sends a shutdown message with the reason **low battery** then moves to the **OFF** mode (no more LoRaWAN&trade; payloads are sent after).
+ When the battery level goes to 1%, the device sends a shutdown message with the reason **low battery** then moves to the **OFF** mode (no more LoRaWAN™ payloads are sent after).
  The tracker remains in this state until the battery is recharged and restarted with a button press (press duration configured in the parameter *button_mapping*).